Snaipe/Tequila/README.md

 Make sure you have properly installed Tequila and all of its dependencies.

+1. **Configure Tequila's home directory**
-1. The first thing you might want to change is the directory where Tequila will manage the servers.
+    The first thing you might want to change is the directory where Tequila will manage the servers.
     Tequila will try to read the value of the `TEQUILA_HOME` environment variable, and fallback to the value of default_home specified inside `/etc/tequila/tequila.conf` if the variable is not defined -- this is why you might want to either set the variable in your shell startup file or in `/etc/environment`, or change the value of default_home.

+2. **Create a server**
-2. To create a server, simply enter `tequila create [server name]`, then navigate to the newly created server directory.
+    To create a server, simply enter `tequila create [server name]`, then navigate to the newly created server directory.
     There, you will find 3 files:
     * `application.opts`: the executable jar parameters
     * `jvm.opts`: the Java Virtual Machine parameters
     * `tequila.config`: the server configuration